deepset-ai/haystack/docs/_src/api/api/document_store.md

     }
     ```

     To use the same logical operator multiple times on the same level, logical operators take
     optionally a list of dictionaries as value.

-Example:
+    __Example__:
     ```python
     filters = {
         "$or": [